omegaup/omegaup/frontend/server/src/Controllers/README.md

 ### Description

-- Updates the password of a given user, this is the second and last step
-- in order to reset the password.
-This operation is done if and only if
-- the correct parameters are suplied.
+Updates the password of a given user, this is the second and last step in order to reset the password.
+This operation is done if and only if the correct parameters are suplied.
--

-\_confirmation

 ### Parameters